LrScripting/AlgoXplorer/README.md

-Certainly!
-Here's a revised README for your project:
 AlgoXplorer

 AlgoXplorer is a powerful GUI tool designed for visualizing data structures and algorithms using C++, Raylib, and Qt.
 With AlgoXplorer, you can interactively explore and visualize custom data structures and hand-coded algorithms, gaining a deeper understanding of how they work.